Registered mail: Certified mail

-Certified mail allows the sender proof of mailing via a mailing receipt and, upon request, electronic verification that an article was delivered or that a delivery attempt was made.
+While not a form of registered mail, certified mail allows the sender proof of mailing via a mailing receipt and, upon request, electronic verification that an article was delivered or that a delivery attempt was made.
 Some in-transit tracking and delivery confirmation information may be provided, but there is no formal chain of custody.
-Certified mail is restricted to Priority Mail and First Class Mail parcels and letters mailed within the United States and its territories (including APOs and FPOs).
-Each piece of certified mail is assigned a unique label number which serves as an official record of mailing of the item by the Postal Service.
+It is restricted to Priority Mail and First Class Mail parcels and letters mailed within the United States and its territories (including APOs and FPOs).
+Each item is assigned a unique label number which serves as an official record of mailing by the USPS.

-U.S. certified mail began in 1955 after the idea was originated by Assistant U.S. Postmaster General Joseph Cooper.
+Certified mail began in 1955 after the idea was originated by Assistant U.S. Postmaster General Joseph Cooper.
 Certified mail may be selected for many reasons, not just for important business mailings.
 It is used by anyone who needs or wishes to provide a tracking number to the receiver as proof of delivery.
 It can also substitute, essentially, a proof of mailing form when a Postmark and/or scanned receipt is obtained at a Post Office.
-Contrary to popular belief, Certified Mail tracking is not accepted as proof of mailing in nearly all legal situations.
+Contrary to popular belief, Tracking is not accepted as proof of mailing in nearly all legal situations.
 The service also allows the receiver to track their package/envelope through the online system at usps.com using the unique tracking number provided by the mailer.

-Certified Mail can be combined with (for an additional fee) or without "return receipt requested" service, often called "RRR."
+Certified mail can be combined with (for an additional fee) or without "return receipt requested" service, often called "RRR."
 Standard return receipt requires use of PS Form 3811, which is a green postcard-sized paper: upon delivery, this paper is mailed back to the sender and serves as legal proof of delivery.
 USPS now offers Return Receipt Electronic (RRE) as an alternative to the traditional mailing back of the PS Form 3811 card.
 RRE provides electronic proof of delivery information.
 Many jurisdictions accept this as legal proof of delivery, but a minority do not.
 With RRE, when the letter reaches its final delivery destination, the letter carrier captures the signature, name and (portion of) address of the person that accepts the letter.
 The information is electronically stored, making it available to the sender in nearly real-time via an email with attached PDF.
 As indicated on the return receipt card, either the addressee or the addressee's "agent" may sign for the document.
 Because the process is automated and does not require postage, RRE is cheaper than traditional RRR.

-Registered mail

-Registered mail service is offered by the United States Postal Service as an extra service for First Class or Priority Mail shipments.
-Registered mail provides end-to-end security in locked containers.
-Registered mail custody records are maintained, but are not normally provided to the customer, unless a claim is filed.

-In the United States, registered mail may be used to send classified material up to the Secret classified level.